-BACKGROUND - The Laurel Memorial Run/Walk was created by Wayne and Elaine Hotelling in honor of their oldest daughter, Laurel, who had Down syndrome.
+The Laurel Memorial Run/Walk was created by Wayne and Elaine Hotelling in honor of their oldest daughter, Laurel, who had Down syndrome.
 For the inaugural event in 1997, Wayne set out to run more than 400 miles across New York State to spread the message that people with disabilities can accomplish great things, if they're given the chance to prove themselves.
 After covering more than 100 miles in the first five days, Wayne developed an injury that sidelined him for a while.
 After recuperating, he borrowed a bicycle and picked up where he lift off.
 When Wayne encountered steep inclines, he would stop riding and Elaine would walk up the hills to officially log the distance.
-The cross-state trek on time.
-Wayne's determination inspired people across the state, and he and Elaine decided to turn Laurel Run into an annual event in their hometown of Silver Creek, NY.
+The cross-state trek finished on time.
+People across the state were inspired by Wayne and Elaine's determination.
+So the Hotellings decided to turn Laurel Run into an annual event in their hometown of Silver Creek, NY.

 For many years Laurel was the Grand Marshal of the event.
 Sadly, she passed away in 2017 at the age of 54.
 But her spirit lives on, and each year hundreds of people with disabilities turn out to support the event The Laurel Memorial Run/Walk is organized each year by the Hotellings; The Resource Center, which supports people with disabilities in Western New York State; Filling the Gap, Inc., which supports The Resource Center; and a dedicated group of volunteers.
 Money raised through the event enhances employment and work training opportunities for adults with disabilities, and also supports the advocacy efforts of people with disabilities.
 Laurel herself had a job at The Resource Center's manufacturing facility for more than 30 years, and she was proud of her weekly paycheck.

 If you're unable to join us, please consider making a donation to The Resource Center Laurel Run Fund in order to show your support for people with disabilities.